mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |customer-replied-to| Required for internal Azure reporting.
 Do not delete.| ![#2683a5](https://via.placeholder.com/15/2683a5/000000?text=+) `#2683a5` | `customer-replied-to` |
 |ExemptFromDailyDRIReport| Use this label to exclude the issue from the DRI report.| ![#bde567](https://via.placeholder.com/15/bde567/000000?text=+) `#bde567` | `ExemptFromDailyDRIReport` |

+### Repo specific labels for DRI <!-- omit in toc -->

+Do not create create repo specific labels for this category.

 # Label creation and approval

 TODO: Describe here the process for creating new labels.

 # Repo specific labels

 Some repo owners may need to create custom repo tags that only apply to a particular platform.
-This is OK but they must be aware that these tags will be used only in their repo and won't be used in cross repo reporting and tracking.
-If possible, try to use the labels described in this guide before creating new ones.
+This is OK but you must be aware that these tags will be used only in their repo and won't be used in cross repo reporting and tracking.

+It is recommended that you try to use one of the labels described in this document before creating new ones.
+Less is better.

 # Release labels